1-Platform/op-components/packages/opc-header/README.md

 A standardized web component based on Lit Element for Red Hat One Platform Header that uses Patternfly Breadcrumb and Links as button HTML component

+## Prerequisites
+The `op-header` component is partially dependent on the Patternfly library for breadcrumbs and links.
+So to avoid any missing styles, add the `patternfly.css` file before the component script tags.

 ## Usage
 Plain Header